Bumpy Knit Stitch Pattern: How-to Tutorial, Tips and Suggestions

 This is yet another beginner-friendly pattern that requires the knowledge of only knits and purls.
 It's a reversible knit stitch pattern because it looks identical on both sides.

-It is a simple 4-row repeat that is worked on an odd number of stitches, created by working knit and purl stitches.
+It is a simple 4-row repeat worked on an odd number of stitches, created by alternating knit and purl stitches.

-If you look closely you'll see a few rows of one-by-one ribbing, interruped by a row or two of bumps, thus the name.
-It lays flat bu still creates a stretchy, textured fabric that can be used for a wide variety of projects.
+If you look closely, you'll see a few rows of one-by-one ribbing, interrupted by a row or two of bumps, thus the name.
+It lies flat but still creates a stretchy, textured fabric that can be used for a wide variety of projects.

 Consider this stitch pattern when making scarves, cowls, fingerless gloves, bags, or pillow covers.
-It would also be a great choice for a blanket as it is reversible.
+It would also be an excellent choice for a blanket as it is reversible.

 How to Work the Bumpy Knit Stitch Pattern